signapay/processor-interview/README.md

 ### Must Have

-- [ ] File Pool -> Management: CSV transaction files can be uploaded to or removed from the file pool to populate the transactions being reported on.

-- [ ] Transaction Summary -> Cards by Account with Balance report.
+- [x] Transaction Summary -> Cards by Account with Balance report.

-- [ ] Transaction Summary -> Accounts for Collections report.
+- [x] Transaction Summary -> Accounts for Collections report.

-- [ ] Transaction Summary -> Bad transactions report.
+- [x] File Pool: Transaction parsing issues will be surfaced.
+- [x] File Pool: CSV Files with transactions can be uploaded to populate Transaction Collection
+- [x] File Pool: File Pool can be reset, clearing out files and Transaction Collection

 ### Should Have

-- [ ] File Pool -> Bad Transactions: Invalid transactions are surfaced for any files that have transactions that cannot be parsed.

-- [ ] Transaction Summary -> Accounts for Collections download to CSV.
+***moved to won't have to represent state at pull request***

 ### Could Have

+***moved to won't have to represent state at pull request***

+### Won't Have

+- [ ] File Pool -> Management: CSV transaction files can be managed **on an individual basis** (added and removed) to populate the transactions being reported on.
 - [ ] File Pool: Drag & Drop file upload

-### Won't Have

 - [ ] Session Saving
+- [ ] Transaction Summary -> Accounts for Collections download to CSV.